"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 - From what country is he coming online to shop?

-There are a series of findings we can explore further in order not to miss out on a golden opportunity the Black Friday celebration presents to you.
-The opportunity to make the most of the buying spree on the internet.
+We can explore a series of findings further to avoid missing out on a golden opportunity the Black Friday celebration presents to you.
+The chance to make the most of the buying spree on the internet.

 For this reason, we need to make use of another keyword tool to further analyze the keywords from the Semrush keyword data above.